itemis/itemis-blog/blog.itemis.com.cnl.boilerplate.parent/README.md

 <!--
 Such a boilerplate constrains the structure of a sentence by the definition of keywords and placeholders.
 The most Xtext languages are designed to generate a formal output for example source code in one ore more target languages.
 This post is not about such languages.
 Instead I will show you how to create a language for requirements documentation on base of sentence templates (boilerplates).
 The language will combine keywords, informal natural language (freetext) and references to entities.
 The resulting language will contrain the use of freetext and therefore can be described as contrained natural language.
-Concrete manifestations of the boileplates are shown in listing 1.

 The boilerplate starts with an optional precondition followed by the name of the system under discussion and a liability which can be "must", "should" or "will".
 The next part can be an user interaction or an independent system activity.
 An user interaction starts with the keyword "provide" followed by the name of the actor and the keywords "with", "the", "ability" and "to".
 These keywords are followed by a process term.
 Such a process term discribing a functionality of the system under discussion.
 In contrast to an user interaction an independent system activity consists only of such a process term.
 The next part of the boilerplate is the object which is processed or used.
 The boilerplate ends with optional details about the object.
 -->